rolling-scopes-school/nodejs-aws-tasks/task4-rds/task.md

 Implement POST/products lambda and implement its logic so it will be creating a new item in a products table.

-You should create a branch from the master and work in the branch (f.e. branch name - task-4) in BE (backend) and in FE (frontend) repository
+You should create a branch from the master and work in the branch (f.e. branch name - task-4) in BE (backend) and if needed in FE (frontend) repository

 Provide your reviewers with the link to the repo and URL (API Gateway URL) to execute the implemented lambda functions.

-Recommended to use “pg” module to connect the database from the code  https://www.npmjs.com/package/pg.

 **EVALUATION CRITERIA:**

 Reviewers should verify the lambda functions by invoking them through provided URLs.

-- **1** - Task 4.1 is implemented, sql script for product load (product creation in DB) is committed into GIT
+- **1** - Task 4.1 is implemented, sql script for product load (products+stocks creation in DB) is committed into GIT
 - **3** - TASK 4.2 is implemented lambda links are provided and returns data
 - **4** - TASK 4.3 is implemented lambda links are provided and products is stored in DB (call TASK 4.2 to see the product)
 - **5** - Your own Frontend application is integrated with product service (/products API) and products from product-service are represented on Frontend.
 Link to a working Front-End application is provided for cross-check reviewer.